soolar/slap/README.md

 ## Why use this instead of WHAM?
 WHAM is a wonderful consult script and I highly recommend you check it out if you haven't already.
-It does a lot of things that my consult script does not, but SLAP has a couple advantages that should make it appealing to some people: batching.
-All actions for the combat will be decided at once and sent in a single BALLS macro.
-That means there will only be a single server hit per combat, assuming you don't run in to an error (I can not promise that it will be fully effective against complicated boss monsters for example).
-That means less lag, AND being extra friendly to KoL's servers!
-Also in the name of server friendliness, all script logic is done client-side (where possible).
-Determining which skills you have available, what items you can use, etc, is all done in advance to avoid adding conditional execution to the macro.
-Otherwise I have enountered increased lag due to the length and complexity of some of the things this script can do, and much more importantly, the limit of 37 commands (in a row?!) without performing an action.
-If you've ever tried to do anything mildly fancy with BALLS, you should be intimately familiar with that error...
-It even goes the extra distance and boils down all skill and item references to be by ID in the BALLS macro, to remove any possible mixups, any issues with fancy unicode characters, and presumably very marginally reduce the processing time used by the server.

-TL;DR: Whereas WHAM focuses on making your combat as optimal as possible, SLAP focuses on making it as quick as possible (in terms of time, not turns), while still making use of a wide variety of items and skills.
+It does a lot of things that my consult script does not, and generally focuses on making your combat as optimal as possible, including adapting as rounds progress.
+SLAP, on the other hand, does all of its decision making at once, and sends it all in a single command, meaning it will only make a single server hit instead of quite a few.Basically, whereas WHAM focuses on making your combat as optimal as possible, SLAP focuses on making it as quick as possible (in terms of time, not turns), while still making use of a wide variety of items and skills.

 ## Installation
 Simply run `svn checkout https://github.com/soolar/slap/branches/release/` in KoLMafia's gCLI.
-Then switch your ccs to SLAP.ccs, or add `consult scripts/SLAP.ash` to your CCS.
+Then switch your ccs to slap.ccs, or add `consult scripts/SLAP.ash` to your CCS.

-## Quest progress this consult script will make
+## Ascension relevant quest progress this consult script will make
 ### Olfaction
-SLAP will olfact the following quest related monsters (eventually, it will even do so in avatar paths!):
 * dirty old lihc
 * dairy goat
+* twin peak topiary animals
+* Quiet Healer
 * Blue Oyster cultist
 * racecar bob
 * bob racecar
 * tomb rat

+### Banishing
+* slick lihc
+* senile lihc
+* chatty pirate
+* crusty pirate
+* Irritating Series of Random Encounters

 ### Monster/area specific items
 * racecar bob and bob racecar will be photographed
 * Pirates will be insulted
-* Zeppeling protesters will be burned with a cigarette lighter
+* Zeppelin protesters will be burned with a cigarette lighter
 * Red zeppelin monsters will be glarked, if possible
 * Gremlins will be stasised and magneted as appropriate
 * Tomb rats will be turned in to rat kings